Antz: Feud between DreamWorks Animation and Pixar

-When the trades indicated production on Antz, Lasseter, feeling betrayed, called Katzenberg and asked him bluntly if it were true, Katzenberg confirming it.
-Katzenberg recalled Antz came from a 1991 story pitch by Tim Johnson that was related to Katzenberg in October 1994.
+When the trades indicated production on Antz, Lasseter, feeling betrayed, called Katzenberg and asked him if it was true, who in turn asked him where he had heard the rumor.
+Lasseter asked again, and Katzenberg admitted it was true.
+Lasseter raised his voice and would not believe Katzenberg's story that a development director had pitched him the idea long ago.
+Katzenberg claimed Antz came from a 1991 story pitch by Tim Johnson that was related to Katzenberg in October 1994.
 Another source gives Nina Jacobson, one of Katzenberg's executives, as the person responsible for the Antz pitch.
-Lasseter refused to believe Katzenberg's story.
-Lasseter recalled that Katzenberg was under the impression that Disney was "out to get him" and that he realized that he was just cannon fodder in Katzenberg's fight with Disney.
-Eisner had decided not to pay Katzenberg his contract-required bonus, convincing Disney's board not to give him anything.
-Lasseter grimly relayed the news of Antz to Pixar employees but kept morale high.
-Privately, Lasseter told other executives that he and Stanton felt terribly let down.
+Lasseter, who normally did not use profane language, cursed at Katzenberg and hung up the phone.
+Lasseter recalled that Katzenberg began explaining that Disney was "out to get him" and Lasseter felt that he was cannon fodder in Katzenberg's fight with Disney.
+For his part, Katzenberg believed he was the victim of a conspiracy: Eisner had decided not to pay him his contract-required bonus, convincing Disney's board not to give him anything.
+Katzenberg was further angered by the fact that Eisner scheduled Bugs to open the same week as The Prince of Egypt, which was then intended to be DreamWorks' first animated release.
+Lasseter relayed the news to Pixar employees but kept morale high.
+Privately, Lasseter told other Pixar executives that he and Stanton felt let down by Katzenberg.